Beauty and the Beast (Kanye West song): Release and reception

-"Beauty and the Beast" was released as a promotional single on West's Yeezy website on February 9, 2025.
-Prior, it had been made briefly available as a music video on Apple Music during October 2024.
-The promotional single was released during the Super Bowl LIX halftime show, which publications saw as a sign that West was jealous of halftime show performer and fellow rapper Kendrick Lamar.
+"Beauty and the Beast" was released as a promotional single on West's Yeezy website on February 9, 2025 for streaming.
+As it was released during the Super Bowl LIX halftime show, publications saw it as a sign that West was jealous of halftime show performer and fellow rapper Kendrick Lamar.
 The song was removed from his website shortly after, as all items were replaced with a swastika T-shirt.
-It also appears on demo versions of Bully, as featured throughout the short film Bully V1, but without the changes present in the promotional single; these versions were dated from November–December 2024.
+It later appeared on the short film Bully V1.
 On June 20, 2025, West released a 3-track extended play (EP) as promotion for the album, including the song alongside the tracks "Preacher Man" and "Damn".
+Bully was released on March 28, 2026, through distribution from Gamma, which includes "Beauty and the Beast".
+The song was also provided with a different visual on West's YouTube channel.

-"Beauty and the Beast" has since received positive reception.
+"Beauty and the Beast" has received positive reviews.
 Commenting on its initial preview, iHeart Radio's Tony Centeno described West's vocals as "soothing" with an instrumental similar to his earlier works.
 Armon Sadler of Vibe felt the track's downtempo production was a departure from West's recent albums–Vultures 1 and 2 in particular–making it "the ideal canvas for [him] to be more vulnerable."
 Similarly, Complexs Miki Hellerbach noted its writing as "the most meditative we've heard [West's] lyrics in quite some time, as he ponders rather than asserts."
+As a promotional single, "Beauty and the Beast", peaked at number 19 on the New Zealand Hot Singles chart.
+Following the release of Bully, it peaked at number 85 on the Billboard Hot 100, number 23 on the Hot R&B/Hip-Hop Songs chart, and number 93 on the Canadian Hot 100.